spectateursimon/TubeQR/README.md

 # TubeQR

-Generate QR codes for all videos in a YouTube playlist - perfect for educational materials, advent calendars or sharing playlists!
+Generate QR codes for all videos in a YouTube playlist.
+Perfect for educational materials, advent calendars or sharing playlists!

 ## Features

 - 🎬 Works with YouTube playlists and single videos
-- 🚫 No video downloads - fetches metadata only
 - 🔢 Numbered output: `01_VideoTitle.png`, `02_VideoTitle.png`, etc.
 - 📋 Creates an overview text file with all video links
 - ⚡ Fast and lightweight